-Easy guide to running .NET Core 2.0 applications on Raspberry Pi 2 and 3 with Raspbian.
+Easy guide to running .NET Core 2.0 applications on Raspberry Pi 2 and 3 with Raspbian Stretch.

-Tested on 16 July 2017.
 It is possible to run (but not build) .NET Core 2.0 applications on Raspberry Pi 2 and 3 with Raspbian.
-This is perfectly fine for me as I build on my Windows laptop and publish it for Linux ARM.
+This means the SDK cannot be installed onto Pi.
+This is perfectly fine for me as I build on my Ubuntu laptop and publish it for Linux ARM.

-At time of writing, the version to use is .NET Core 2.0 SDK Preview 2.
+The version to use is .NET Core 2.0 SDK.

 Create a new folder and name it whatever you like.
 Then change directory into it using command line:

 dotnet restore implicitly.

 If the value is not